omgnetwork/omg-samples/omg-js/app/04-utxo-show/README.md

 ## Prerequisites

-- Any number of UTXOs for Alice and Bob wallets.
+- Any number of UTXOs in Alice's and Bob's OMG Network wallets.
+For creating a new UTXO, you can [make a deposit](../02-deposit-eth/README.md), [receive a transaction](../03-transaction-eth/README.md), or [split an existing UTXO](../04-utxo-split/README.md).

 ## Steps